ndcbe/cbe67701-uncertainty-quantification/README.md

 Need inspiration?
 Ask yourself:
 - Is there an exisiting example or figure in the textbook I would like to learn how to reproduce?
 - Can I construct a (very simple) application related to my research to try a method in the chapter?
 (Caution: This might take longer than you think.)
 - Can I find a popular Python package that implements one of the methods from the chapter?
-If so, does it have an example I could turn into a brief mini-tutorial for my classmates?
+If so, does the documentation for the package have an example I could turn into a brief mini-tutorial for my classmates?

 Tip: Email Prof. Kantor (jeff@nd.edu) if you need help installing a custom package on Google Colab.